bibleup/docs/docs/src/guide/options.md

 darkTheme: true | false
 ```

-:::warn NOTE:
+::: warn NOTE:
 Dark theme on popovers will always get overridden by some explicit `styles` property if active - `primary`, `secondary` and `tertiary`.
 To use the default dark theme, make sure these properties are set to `false` or not included.
 :::

 ## `popup`

 **Default:** `classic` <br>
-Use this config property to specify the popup style.
+Use this property to specify the popup style.
 There are currently 3 supported popup/popover styles: classic, inline and wiki.

 ```js
 popup: "classic" | "inline" | "wiki"